China hits back after Biden criticises Xi’s COP26 no-show | Malay Mail

 Xi — who leads the planet’s largest emitter of the greenhouse gases responsible for climate change — has not travelled outside of China since the beginning of the Covid-19 pandemic and has not joined world leaders for COP26.

-Biden yesterday had launched blistering criticism of the Chinese and Russian leaders for not attending the summit.
+Biden on Tuesday had launched blistering criticism of the Chinese and Russian leaders for not attending the summit.

 “What we need in order to deal with climate change is concrete action rather than empty words,” he added.
 “China’s actions in response to climate change are real.”